 - A research proposal structured under the following headings; aims & background, significance of the research, methodology, management implications of the project.
-Maximum of two pages using size 12 font.
+Maximum of 1000 words.

 - Brief CV including qualifications, summary of professional/research experience and publications/presentations.
 Maximum of three pages using size 12 font.

 - Applicants must submit two referee reports with the application.
 The reports should be addressed to the Awards Committee and indicate the referee’s knowledge of the applicant’s research and their ability to carry out the project successfully.
 Maximum of one page using size 12 font for each report.

 - Applicants can only receive funding from the same research or travelling research award once in a three calendar year period.